laxmananand/zoqq_depl/docs/getting-docs/payout.md

 ### Payout to bank accounts, funded by Wallet
 Create payouts to external bank accounts via Local transfer methods or SWIFT using Wallet balance.

-### Payout to Airwallex accounts, funded by Wallet
+### Payout to zoqq accounts, funded by Wallet
-Create instant payouts using Wallet balance to businesses who also own Airwallex accounts.
+Create instant payouts using Wallet balance to businesses who also own zoqq accounts.

 ### Payout to bank accounts, funded by Linked Accounts
 Create payouts to external bank accounts via Local transfer methods or SWIFT using funds debited from Linked Accounts.